COMINGLIU/pop-fasion-modeled-/README.md

 # pop-fasion-modeled-
-This is a website's main page modeled by me,and later will refine other pages
+This is a website's main page modeled by me,and later will refine other pages.
+The origin URL is "http://www.pop-fashion.com/", I hope to learn in imitation and learn to develop my own website.